Ohio Commercial Lease Agreement | PDF – MS Word

-The Ohio commercial lease agreement is between a property owner and a business or person electing to rent industrial, office, or retail related space.
-A lease agreement is usually longer than one (1) year (usually a three (3) to five (5) year initial term) due to the amount of money it usually takes for the landlord to create the custom amount of square footage (SF) that the tenant desires.
+An Ohio commercial lease agreement is between a property owner and a business entity electing to rent industrial, office, or retail-related space.
+A lease agreement is usually longer than one (1) year (usually a three (3) to five (5) year initial term) due to the amount of money it takes for the business entity to generate sufficient income.
+A lease agreement can be designed to suit the needs of both parties, and there are three (3) varieties from which the tenant and landlord can choose (listed below).

 - Modified Gross – The tenant pays a monthly amount plus a portion of the expenses and real estate taxes and insurance on the property.